Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 What about Menominee religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

-Menominee Indian mythology or this site about
+Menominee Indian mythology or this site about the

-Native American religious belief in general.
+religion of Native Americans in general.

 Can you recommend a good book for me to read?